Mongolian Foods & Beverages

 Main recipes of Chansan mah is boiled fatty meat (sheep, beef, goat) with salt and some vegetables including potatoes, carrot and cabbage.

-Meat, potatoes, carrots, turnips, onions, garlic, and some water are put into a large pot together with hot rocks.
-The pot is closed tightly and allowed to stand for half an hour.
+Mongolian barbecue is a special cuisine offered on special occasions.
+It is popular cuisine from Genghis Khan ; a founder of Mongolia Empire.
+We put meat (sheep and goats), potatoes, carrots, turnips, onions, garlic, and some water into a large pot together with hot rocks.
+Make sure to tightly close the pot and allow it to stand for half an hour in open fire.
 The heat of the stones cooks the meat and vegetables thoroughly.
-Once the meat is cooked the stones which are still hot are taken out and passed around.
-Holding the hot stones is said to relieve tiredness and improve blood circulation.
+We believe that holding the hot stones helps to relieve tiredness and improve blood circulation.

 Boodog is goat meat cooked by putting hot rocks inside the skin.
 It can also be prepared from marmot meat with vegetables and onions.